F1rst-Unicorn/tiny-auth/doc/store.md

    authentication rate limit enforcer are invalidated on restart and not shared by different instances.
 2. To change it, the passwords can be hashed via the Web UI.
 The hashed password must be sent to an administrator off-band.
-Configuration files are not written by tiny-auth.
+Configuration files are never written by tiny-auth.
-3. Passwords are not updated in LDAP.
-4. Only search bind mode.

 ## LDAP